frostace/BinaryClassification/README.md

 		* Specificity = $\frac{TN}{TN + FP}$

 3. ROC Curve:
-	* for all possible cutoff points, compute FP and TP, plot every coords: (FP, TP) on a figure
+	* for all possible cutoff points, compute Specificity and Sensitivity, plot every coords: (Specificity, Sensitivity) on a figure
 	* Null Model:
 		randomly assign a prediction above the cutoff point as True / False randomly assign a prediction below the cutoff point as True / False